 Pray and challenge yourselves and those around you today to let go of arrogance, pride, jealousy, anger and greed.
 Those things contribute to the dark world we live in.

 Instead, shine the light of love, truth, forgiveness, kindness, peace and joy.
 Be examples of Christ's unfailing love in your work places, in your homes, marriages, families, communities and churches.
 Step up and become accountable to leading our next generation toward values that are worthy.
-Let us not lose the saltiness of our faith (Matt. [spp-timestamp time="5:13"]).
+Let us not lose the saltiness of our faith (Matt.
+5:13).

 Shine your light today, make sure your world sees!